**Student Applications Deadine- Extended to March 15, 2015!**

-A newly created interdisciplinary PhD Program in Educational Neuroscience (PEN) has been approved by the Gallaudet University Board of Trustees, and will admit its first class of students in the Fall, 2013.
+Dr. Thomas Allen (Director, PEN) in Fall 2012.
+By design, the program was created in collaboration with 5 Gallaudet departments (Psychology, Linguistics, Education, Interpreting, and Hearing Speech and Language Sciences).
+The PEN program was approved by the Board of Trustees on May 17, 2013 and opened its doors to the first class of PhD students in fall 2013 (Adam Stone and Geo Kartheiser).
 This is Gallaudet's first interdisciplinary PhD program, and it includes our National Science Foundation, the Science of Learning Center on Visual Language and Visual Learning, VL2 (the PhD program's administrative home), and the Departments of Psychology, Linguistics, Interpretation, Education, and Hearing Speech and Language Sciences.

 Gallaudet's PhD Program in Educational Neuroscience pioneers how humans learn, spanning early child development and adults, with a special interest in the neuroplasticity of visually-guided learning processes sub-serving higher cognition.
 The PEN PhD program at Gallaudet further provides a unique strength in, and contribution to, pioneering advances in the learning and education of the young deaf visual learner.